 Ho Chi Minh City serves as a major travel hub within Vietnam.
 In 2018 alone, HCMC welcomed a record-breaking seven million foreign travelers through their gates.
 Ho Chi Minh City is often described as chaotic and crowded…and it is.
 Needless to say, it can be difficult to navigate the city if you don’t have much experience.
-In order to save you a bit of time and lessen the stress, Maika Tours takes us on a trip around the city to learn about 9 must-see sites in Ho Chi Minh City.
+In order to save you a bit of time and lessen the stress, Maika Tours takes us on a trip around the city to learn about 9 must-see tourist sites in Ho Chi Minh City.

 Top 9 must-see sites in Ho Chi Minh City with Maika Tours

 HCMC is all about the old and the new.
-Skyscrapers tower above buddhist temples built centuries ago and modernity and tradition are able to amalgamate in an appealing way.
+Skyscrapers tower above Buddhist temples built centuries ago and modernity and tradition are able to amalgamate in an appealing way.
 With Vietnam’s vibrant street food scene now in the international spotlight, foodies and explorers alike are flocking by the millions.
 Today, Vietnam has become one of the world’s most popular travel destinations.

-With around 8 million registered residents alongside millions of motorbikes, finding your way around around a metropolis of this size is no easy task.
+With around 8 million registered residents alongside millions of motorbikes, finding your way around a metropolis of this size is no easy task.
 To help guide you in the right direction, Maika Tours compiled a list of 9 must-see sites in Ho Chi Minh City.

 #1.
 Ben Thanh Market

 Ben Thanh Market is regarded as one of the earliest surviving structures in HCMC.
 What was once 17th century street vendors gathering together near the Saigon River is now the most famous market in the country.